Planning for your arteriovenous fistula

 How is a fistula created?

 The pressure of blood is greater inside an artery than inside a vein.
-So when your surgeon creates the fistula between your artery and vein, some of the arterial pressure is transferred into your vein.
+So, when the surgeon creates the fistula between the artery and vein, some of the arterial pressure is transferred into the vein.

-This increased flow of blood through the vein causes it to enlarge, making it suitable for haemodialysis needles to be inserted.
+This increased flow of blood through the vein causes it to enlarge.
+Once enlarged haemodialysis needles can be inserted.

 What will happen after my operation?

 Before you go home the access nurse or renal nurse will see you.
-You will be advised and given a leaflet on the care of your fistula and shown how to check it is working.
+You will be advised and given a leaflet on how to care for your fistula and shown how to check it is working.

 A follow-up appointment will be given to you.
 Please ask if you have any questions.

-We advise that you do not drive for at least three days after your surgery.
+Do not drive for at least 3 days after your surgery.
+You will be told if this time should be increased.

 What are the possible complications?

 Infection is not common in a fistula.
-If you develop pain, redness, or the skin around your fistula becomes hot, please tell a nurse or doctor.
-You may need antibiotics if you have an infection.
+Please tell a nurse or doctor, if you develop:

 Thrombosis (a blood clot) is a common reason for fistulas to fail.
 If this happens, it is not serious and your doctor or nurse will advise you further.

 Arterial steal syndrome is caused by the fistula diverting too much blood into the vein, meaning the hand does not get enough blood supply.
-The signs and symptoms of steal syndrome are coldness in the hand / fingers.
-In mild cases this will be monitored, in more severe cases your fistula may need to be refashioned surgically.
+The sign of steal syndrome is coldness in the hand / fingers.
+In mild cases this will be monitored.
+In more severe cases, your fistula may need to be refashioned surgically.

 Bleeding from a fistula is not common.
 We will advise you what to do if your fistula bleeds after your surgery.